Aston Villa appoint Liverpool legend Gerrard as new manager as he leaves Rangers

 “We are excited he has agreed to lead us in the next phase of our ambitious plans as we look to build on the progress made since Nassef Sawiris and Wes Edens took over the club in 2018.”

-In a statement annoucing Gerrard's departure, Rangers said: "Gerrard moves to the midlands having played a key role in the significant growth of the Light Blues in numerous areas during his three-and-a-half years at Ibrox.
+In a statement announcing Gerrard's departure, Rangers said: "Gerrard moves to the Midlands having played a key role in the significant growth of the Light Blues in numerous areas during his three-and-a-half years at Ibrox.

 "Rangers now has an outstanding, highly competitive playing squad which is capable of both winning and entertaining on all fronts, with the highest of standards now also prevalent throughout the football department.